eshlox/simplicity/README.md

 ### favicons

 This theme contains default favicon with `S` letter.
-If you want to change it, create a directory `static/assets/img` inside the root of your Hugo site and put there your favicon files.
+If you want to change it, create a directory `static/assets/img` inside the root of your Hugo site and put your favicon files there.
 They shoud have names: `favicon.ico` and `apple-touch-icon.png`.

 ## Shortcodes